-- a) Be added to your laboratory BUA, biosafety fundamentals training, bloodborne pathogens training, and special trainings listed below. - b) Attend the OLAC Orientation and Basic Safety Training, including an orientation to the BCF-ABSL2.
-For specific information about these orientations, follow instructions on the OLAC website. - c) Complete full training for the LKS-BSL3. - d) Complete NAF-ABSL3 specific training: - i Introduction to ABSL3 work - ii Entry and exiting procedures: Donning and Doffing - iii Emergency procedures - iv Autoclave and Innocage® - v Animal husbandry - vi Aerosol infection - e) For each PI working in the ABSL3 there must be: - i An approved BUA - ii An approved Animal Research Protocol (AUP) - iii A copy of the Safety Data Sheet (SDS) for each hazardous material provided along with an standard operating procedure (SOP) for proper storage, handling and disposal of this material.
+- a) Be added to your laboratory BUA, biosafety fundamentals training, bloodborne pathogens training, and special trainings listed below.

+- b) Attend the OLAC Orientation and Basic Safety Training, including an orientation to the BCF-ABSL2.
+For specific information about these orientations, follow the instructions on the OLAC website or contact OLAC Research Staff Trainer at olactraining@berkeley.edu.

+- c) Complete full training for the LKS-BSL3.

+- d) Complete NAF-ABSL3 specific training:

+- i Introduction to ABSL3 work

+- ii Entry and exiting procedures: Donning and Doffing

+- iii Emergency procedures

+- iv Handling Innocage®

+- v Animal husbandry

+- vi Aerosol infection

+- e) For each PI working in the ABSL3 there must be:

+- i An approved BUA

+- ii An approved Animal Use Protocol (AUP)

+- iii A copy of the Materials Safety Data Sheet (MSDS) for each hazardous material provided along with a standard operating procedure (SOP) for proper storage, handling and disposal of this material.